nicoespeon/nicoespeon.github.io/en/_posts/2013-05-13-event-delegation-jquery.md

 I realized very few time ago that I always used shorthand functions, dealing with a bunch of DOM elements sometimes, when I could have used more efficient methods. **When you've to deal with more than one element, think about the `$.fn.on` method!**

-I Hope this have you learn something or refresh your mind on that point.
+I hope this have you learn something or refresh your mind on that point.
 If so, don't hesitate to leave me comment below ;-)

 Plop!